wochatme/PuttyGPT/askrob/build.md

 - GIT - a distributed version control system that tracks changes in any set of computer files, usually used for coordinating work among programmers who are collaboratively developing source code during software development.
 - VCPkg - a cross-platform open source package manager by Microsoft.

 All these four tools are free.
 There are tons of documents describing how to install VSTS(Visual Studio) 2022, CMake and GIT in the internet.
 So we will skip the installation of these tools.
 We will explain the details of VCPkg installation later.

+One key point during your installation of VSTS 2022 is: during your installation, you must select "Desktop development with C++".
 After your installation of VSTS 2022 is done.
 You can find a shortcut in the main menu of Windows 10/11: “x64 Native Tools Command Prompt for VSTS 2022”.

 ![VSTS2022](vsts2022.png)